Operation Airway Trip 2014

 - Any specific safety tips for the are you are visiting will be discussed at a team meeting.

 I hope you find this information helpful.
-Please do not hesitat to call or email with questions or concerns.
-There will be a few telebonferences in the coming months.
+Please do not hesitate to call or email with questions or concerns.
+There will be a few tele-conferences in the coming months.

 Thank you again for volunteering!!